zilexa/Homeserver/README.md

 <sub>This guide used to be Ubuntu-based.
 All my laptops/PCs and my parents systems ran Ubuntu Budgie.
 After 2 years I switched to Manjaro (Gnome edition) and it is a delight!
 A much better **out-of-the-box experience**, more **user-friendly** (also for setting up a server!
 This is reflected in my scripts, they are a lot smaller)  **lightweight**, **small footprint**, much better and up to date single source of **high quality documentation (Arch Wiki)** and **MUCH easier to install applications + keep up to date** than any Ubuntu system.
 Also, better out-of-the-box BTRFS support.
 For small, flexible homeservers and personal laptops I strongly believe BTRFS is the best filesystem.
 If you have more needs, look at XFS/ZFS.
 This guide will use BTRFS. </sub>

+Step 0: get [the right hardware](Recommendations.md), most motherboards and CPUs are not designed for 24/7365 continuous running, instead, they are designed for performance.

 ***

 ### Step 1 - Install Operating System & Essential Tools